 Claudia Böse constructs paintings through process, led by daily life and history.
 Decisions about when and how she uses paint are strongly guided by her empathy for work which has been created by other women painters.
 She has taught extensively in higher education and exhibits as part of Contemporary British Painting.
 She is currently the recipient of Something Useful Project’s residency at Gujarat University in India.

 Hayley Field paints in response to observations, memories and events.
 Her work emerges through a prolonged process and considerable re-working, often surfacing isolated figures and shapes.
-Her collaborative practice has allowed her to share her interest in process through an exploration of other artists practice.
-She has worked extensively in participatory arts as a practitioner and is currently Co-Director of Suffolk Artlink.
+Her collaborative practice has allowed her to share her interest in process through an exploration of other women artists practice.
+She has worked extensively in participatory arts.

 Jacqueline Utley mostly makes small scale figurative paintings – her most recent paintings work with narrative and evolve from a multiple of references and sources these include , women’s lives, biographical, feminism, the everyday and non-hierarchal space.
 Alongside a practice based research enquiry looking at women painters and their lack of representation in art history.